ApeWare/FlashAir-to-SleepHQ/README.md

 ## Setup Instructions

 ### Prerequisites
-- A Toshiba FlashAir Wi-Fi SD card configured with IP `192.168.1.50` (refer to "FlashAir Config.md" for configuring the Toshiba FlashAir SD card's CONFIG file, including setting the static IP, Wi-Fi mode, SSID, and password).
+- A Toshiba FlashAir Wi-Fi SD card configured with IP `192.168.1.50` (edit the `flashAirURL` variable in `sync.sh` if different).
+Note: The FlashAir W-04 model requires a 2.4GHz Wi-Fi spectrum and supports WPA2 security (recommended for secure connections; it also supports WEP and WPA, but WPA2 is default).
 - macOS or Linux system with `curl`, `bash`, and `zip` installed.
 - SleepHQ account with API credentials (optional for uploads).
 - Wi-Fi network access to both your home network and the FlashAir card.